 Student Student ID #

 Proposed Thesis Title

 Anticipated Graduation Semester and Year

-Synopsis of Proposed Thesis (brief outline of p proposed research and methodology):
+Synopsis of Proposed Thesis (brief outline of propo osed research and methodology):

-Thesis Chair:
+Thesis Chair

-Committee Member:
+Committee Member

-Committee Member:
+Committee Member

-Student Signature: Date:
+Student Signature Date

-Graduate Advisor Approval: Date:
+Graduate Advisor Approval Date

-You are not required to obtain the signatures form.
-However, it is expected that you have as committee and they have agreed before subm •
+You are not required to obtain the signatures of the thesis chair and committee members on this form.
+However, it is expected that you have asked the chair and members to serve on your committee and they have agreed before submitting this form.